December 5–6, 2020 nor'easter

-The December 5–6, 2020 nor'easter brought heavy snowfall, hurricane-force wind gusts, blizzard conditions, and coastal flooding to much of New England in the first few days of December 2020.
+A quick-moving nor'easter, unofficially named Winter Storm Eartha by The Weather Channel, brought heavy snowfall, hurricane-force wind gusts, blizzard conditions, and coastal flooding to much of New England in the first few days of December 2020.
 The system originated on the Mid-Atlantic coast late on December 4.
 It then moved up the East Coast of the United States from December 5–6, bombing out and bringing heavy wet snow to the New England states.
 It brought up to 18 in of snow in northern New England, with widespread totals of 6–12 in farther south.

 The nor'easter caused over 280,000 power outages, mostly in Maine, in addition to causing several injuries.
 The system is estimated to have caused at least $25 million (2021 USD) in damage.
-It was unofficially named Winter Storm Eartha by The Weather Channel.

 Meteorological history

 The nor'easter originated as a weak frontal system over Alabama late on December 4.
 Several hours later, the system began to grow more organized, transitioning into an extratropical cyclone over North Carolina by 03:00 UTC on December 5.
 The developing low-pressure exited the coast 6 hours later, with a minimum central pressure of 1000 mb.
 After this point, the nor'easter began to undergo bombogenesis, reaching an initial central pressure of 984 mb off the coast of Rhode Island at 18:00 UTC that day.
 After making landfall in Nantucket 3 hours later with a central pressure of 981 mb, the low-pressure strengthened further, reaching its peak intensity of 976 mb at 06:00 UTC on December 6 off the coast of Maine.
 After slowly weakening for several hours that, it made landfall in New Brunswick at 18:00 UTC with a central pressure of 984 mb.
 The system weakened slightly over New Brunswick, but began to weaken faster after emerging into the Gulf of Saint Lawrence.
 At 21:00 UTC on December 7, the weakening nor'easter made landfall in Newfoundland with a central pressure of 992 mb.
 After this point, the low-pressure began to rapidly weaken, with the system dissipating inland over Newfoundland the next day.